python-adaptive/paper/paper.md

 # Design constraints and the general algorithm

 #### We aim to sample low dimensional low to intermediate cost functions in parallel.
-The general algorithm that we describe in this paper works best for low to intermediary cost functions.
+The general algorithm that we describe in this paper works best for low to intermediate cost functions.
 The point suggestion step happens in a single sequential process while the function executions can be in parallel.
 This means that to benefit from an adaptive sampling algorithm $t_\textrm{function} / N_\textrm{workers} \gg t_\textrm{suggest}$ must hold, here $t_\textrm{function}$ is the average function execution time, $N_\textrm{workers}$ the number of parallel processes, and $t_\textrm{suggest}$ the time it takes to suggest a new point.
 Very fast functions can be calculated on a dense grid, and extremely slow functions might benefit from full-scale Bayesian optimization where $t_\textrm{suggest}$ is large; nonetheless, a large class of functions is inside the right regime for Adaptive to be beneficial.